pedro00dk/willow-experiment/contents/willow-tool.md

 ![](https://github.com/pedro00dk/willow-experiment/blob/master/images/step2-play.png?raw=true)
 ![](https://github.com/pedro00dk/willow-experiment/blob/master/images/step2-screen.png?raw=true)

-#### Step 3
+## Step 3

 <!--english-->

-Use the right and left arrows to navigate to the end of the program.
+Use the **right and left arrows** to navigate to the end of the program.
-You can also click on the program scopes to jump to this point in the program.
+**You can also click on a call tree scope to jump to this point in the program.**
 Double-clicking jumps to the end of a scope instead of the beginning.

 <!--english-->

 <!--portuguese-->

-Use as setas para direita e esquerda para navegar até o fim do programa.
+Use as **setas para direita e esquerda** para navegar até o fim do programa.
-Você também pode clicar nos escopos do programa para pular para este ponto do programa.
+**Você também pode clicar nos escopos do programa para pular para este ponto do programa.**
 Clique duplo pula para o fim de um escopo ao invés do início.

 <!--portuguese-->

 ![](https://github.com/pedro00dk/willow-experiment/blob/master/images/step3-scopes.gif?raw=true)

-#### Step 4
+## Step 4

 <!--english-->